 Because there are no uniform standards, the cost, quality and length of training programs can vary greatly.
 According to the Professional Truck Driver Institute (PTDI), the average length of a course is four to six weeks, but some can last over three months.
 Taylor warns people to stay away from "CDL mills" that offer to get you ready in a couple of days.

-As for cost, according to Dave Osiecki, an executive vice president at the American Trucking Associations (ATA), “At the low end you could pay $2,000 to $3,000 for a community college program, all the way up to $8,000 to $10,000 for a specialized school.”
+As for cost, according to Dave Osiecki, president of Scopelitis Transportation Consulting, "At the low end you could pay $2,000 to $3,000 for a community college program, all the way up to $8,000 to $10,000 for a specialized school."

 Some companies will pay for your training if you then work for them for a specified period, and you'll have a guaranteed job to help you gain experience.
 However, your initial wages may be low, and if you leave the company before the requisite period is over, you may have to pay back the cost of training.